github/training-kit/paths/graphql/01-introduction.md

 show-me-how:
 tell-me-why: |

   Learning new technologies is difficult.
-Whatever your experience with APIs or GraphQL, this course is hands on and will walk you through the steps to get started.
+Whatever your experience with APIs or GraphQL, this course is hands-on and will walk you through the steps to get started.
 We believe that working with a new technology and getting real experience is the quickest and surest way to learn.

-  If you aren't sure when your why you might use an API right now, that's OK.
-This course only walks through a few examples, and we'll share a few other use cases also.
+  If you aren't sure why you might use an API right now, that's :ok: :ok_hand:.
+This course only walks through a few examples, and we'll set you on the path additional use cases.

-  For more in depth information on the GitHub's GraphQL API, [check out the official documentation](https://developer.github.com/v4/).
+  For more in depth information on GitHub's GraphQL API, [check out the official documentation](https://developer.github.com/v4/).
 You can find many use cases and examples of GraphQL in action.
 ---